Sports Coach Logo Sports Coach Training Principles Fitness Components

 LISS

-As the name suggests, LISS involves longer periods of exercise at lower intensities.
-For example, you might walk on the treadmill, use the elliptical machine, or climb the stair stepper for 40 minutes or more at a moderate pace.
+As the name suggests, LISS involves more extended periods of exercise at lower intensities.
+For example, walk on the treadmill, use the elliptical machine, or climb the stair stepper for 40 minutes or more at a moderate pace.
 When doing this type of cardio, your heart rate will typically stay between 40 and 60% of your maximum heart rate.
 It should be easy to maintain a conversation.

 MISS